 - 2 Eggs (lightly beaten)

-- 7 tablespoon Butter (melted)
+- 7 tablespoons Butter (melted)

-- 1 tablespoon bacon fat (or butter)
+- 1 tablespoon bacon grease (or butter)

 Instructions